 The target of PCF event reporting the subscription for an individual AF session: An UE IP address (IPv4 address or IPv6 prefix) optionally together with a (DNN, S-NSSAI) or with a UE ID (SUPI or GPSI).

 Inputs, Optional: Event Filter, Subscription Correlation ID (in case of modification of the event subscription).
+For notification reselection: notification receiver information, i.e. either the NF instance Id and optionally the Service name, or alternatively (if applicable) NF Set Id or NF Service Set Id.